anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_1 title='Request collection (registrar-agent - pledge)' artwork-align="left"}

-Note that the registrar-agent may trigger the pledge for the PVR or the PER or both.
+Note: The registrar-agent may trigger the pledge for the PVR or the PER or both.
 It is expected that this will be aligned with a service technician workflow, visiting and installing each pledge.

 ## Pledge Voucher Request (PVR) - Trigger and Response

 ### Voucher Request Trigger (PVR)

-Triggering the pledge to create the PVR is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-voucher-request".
+Triggering the pledge to create the PVR is done using HTTP POST on the defined pledge endpoint: "/.well-known/brski/pledge-voucher-request"

 The registrar-agent PVR trigger Content-Type header is: `application/json`.
-Three parameters are provided in the JSON document that is posted:
+Following parameters are provided in the JSON object:

 * agent-provided-proximity-registrar-cert: base64-encoded registrar EE TLS certificate.

-* agent-signed-data: base64-encoded JWS-object.
+* agent-signed-data: base64-encoded JSON-in-JWS object.

 The trigger for the pledge to create a PVR is depicted in the following figure: